MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/voice-commands.md

 You can use voice commands in Microsoft Dynamics 365 Guides as a substitute for hand gestures or gaze.
 Most voice commands are contextual; they only work in certain areas of the user interface.

 >[!NOTE]
 Voice commands work best on HoloLens 2.
-You can use voice commands on HoloLens 1, but the HoloLens 1 device hardware is not optimized for voice.
+You can use voice commands on HoloLens 1, but the HoloLens 1 is not optimized for voice.

 ## Prerequisites